avcoder/unit04-lesson06/slides.md

    - `subtract()`
    - `multiple()`
    - `divide()`
-1. What happens if your functions are called with arguments that aren't numbers?
+1. What happens if your functions are called with arguments that invalid?

 ---
 layout: image-right